thephpleague/period/examples.md

 $period->sameValueAs($altPeriod); //will return false because the endpoints differ
 ~~~

-The class comes with other way to [compare time ranges](/comparing/) based on their duration and or their endpoints.
+The class comes with other ways to [compare time ranges](/comparing/) based on their duration and/or their endpoints.

 ## Modifying time ranges